National Federation of Priests' Councils

-The National Federation of Priests' Councils (NFPC) is an organization representing more than 26,000 Catholic priests in the United States through 125 member councils, associations and religious communities.
-The NFPC supports member organizations and priests through collaboration, communication, ongoing formation, research and advocacy.
+The National Federation of Priests' Councils (NFPC) was an organization representing more than 26,000 Catholic priests in the United States through 125 member councils, associations and religious communities at its peak.
+The NFPC supported member organizations and priests through collaboration, communication, ongoing formation, research and advocacy.
 Formed in 1968 soon after the Second Vatican Council, the NFPC was the first national forum for local priests' councils.

 Collaboration

-The NFPC has partnered with religious and lay organizations including the Duke University Center for Excellence in Ministry and the Emerging Models of Pastoral Leadership project.
-The goal of these collaborations is to research, publish and dialog about contemporary models of pastoral and parish leadership.
+The NFPC partnered with religious and lay organizations including the Duke University Center for Excellence in Ministry and the Emerging Models of Pastoral Leadership project.
+The goal of these collaborations was to research, publish and dialog about contemporary models of pastoral and parish leadership.

 Research

-The organization has sponsored several significant research projects on the priesthood, including:
+The organization sponsored several significant research projects on the priesthood, including: